JunyiZhaoAstro/JunyiZhaoAstro.github.io/_pages/about.md

 Hello.
 I am originally from Beijing, the ancient and vibrant capital of China.
 I began my academic journey at the University of California, Santa Barbara, where I studied International Relations before discovering that my true passion lay elsewhere.
 I subsequently transferred to the University of Michigan to pursue degrees in Astronomy and Earth Science.

-When I am not tackling differential equations or refining Python code, I enjoy feeding campus squirrels, performing chamber music on the violin, and exploring local trails on my touring bicycle.
+When I am not tackling differential equations or refining Python code, I enjoy befriending campus squirrels, performing chamber music on the violin, and exploring local trails on my touring bicycle.